Metal building insulation renovation, repairs and retrofit

 In the two pictures below you will see an interior insulation retrofit.
 In cases where more that 4" of insulation is required this can be accomplished from the inside of the building.
 In this case the old insulation was cut-out.
 Nylon banding was installed to hold the insulation in place and 8" of new insulation with new white vinyl facing was installed.

 Insulation with a white facing, after renovation.
 Bright, clean, new metal building insulation retrofit.
 4 inches of insulation were added, with an R value of 13.6.
-There are different color facings to select from, based on your needs.
+There are different facing colors to select from, based on your needs.

 A view of the ceiling, on the left above is the look of new insulation after half of the roof has been replaced including an insulation changeout.